Hedi84/mv-back-end-coding-test/README.md

 # Model Village Coding Test: Back-End Engineer

+**Please upload this project to your preferred source control platform and share with Model Village.
+Place your work inside the `/test` folder**

+We’d like to see how you approach this challenge, and what process you take, so please aim to push regular commits to the repository as you work through the task.

 ![list design](./assets/influencer_list_design.png)

 For this coding test, we’d like you to build out the above interface as a Ruby  application.